Constantine-Gogas/Riot-API/README.md

 1. Automated data extraction from Riot Games API using Python

-    1. Automated data extraction from Riot Games API using Python

 2. Data cleaning and transformation using Python (pandas)

 3. Visualization of player and match statistics using Tableau dashboards